oddluck/limnoria-plugins/README.md

     ^ Snoop Dogg - Pump Pump feat.
 Lil Malik :: Views: 188,681 :: Rating: 4.82

 `useBold` - Whether to bold the title.
-Defaults to `False`
+Default value: `False`

 `channelWhitelist` - a comma separated list of channels in which titles should be displayed.
-If empty, titles will be shown in all channels.
+If `False`, titles will be shown in all channels.
+Default value: `[]`

 `ignoredDomainPatterns` - a comma separated list of strings that are regular expressions to match against URLs posted in channels.
+Default value: `[]`

     Examples